synchronal/medic-rs/README.md

 medic run      # -- runs a shell command with medic progress output.
 ```

+Subcommands (with the exception of `init` and `run`) may be run
+interactively via `-i`, `--interactive`, or by assigning
+`MEDIC_INTERACTIVE=true` in the shell.
+When run interactively, if checks
+fail with suggested remedies, medic will prompt the user for action.
+Remedies may be automatically applied, skipped, or medic may be entirely
+quit.

+## Subcommands

 #### init

 `medic init` creates a medic config manifest in the current directory,